Get insider access

 1. Best Headphones For Music

 The Sennheiser HD 800 S are the best headphones for music we've tested.
-They create an incredibly natural, spacious, and wholly immersive listening experience, making your music sound like it's coming from all around you.
+They create an incredibly spacious and wholly immersive listening experience, making your music sound like it's coming from all around you.
 If you're looking for the best and intend to spare no expense, these premium headphones are among the best open-back headphones you can buy.
 Their well-balanced sound profile will also please audiophiles.
-Their very neutral mid and treble response makes vocals and lead instruments sound clear, present, detailed, and airy, though some may find them a little too bright.
+Their flat mid and treble response makes vocals and lead instruments sound clear, present, detailed, and airy.

-However, their high price point and added costs (since you'll need an amplifier to get the most out of them) can put them well out of reach for most people.
+However, their high price point can put them well out of reach for most people, especially considering the added cost of a dedicated amp.
 They're very well-built, with a sturdy-feeling design made of high-grade plastic reinforced by a metal frame and a braided detachable audio cable.
 Their spacious, breathable, and well-padded ear cups will also ensure you don't experience any discomfort, even during long listening sessions.

-Since they have a dynamic transducer design, they're less prone to imaging issues than planar magnetic headphones, but they also deliver less punch in the low end than their planar-driven cousins.
-If you're a die-hard EDM fan who simply must feel the rumble and thump of a kick drum, consider the planar-driven HiFiMan Arya.
-They can be difficult to find, but the HiFiMan Arya Stealth Magnet Version are an updated version that performs very similarly.
-However, both sets of HiFiMan headphones are bulkier and have less warmth in their high-bass range than the HD 800 S.
+Since they have a dynamic transducer design, they're less prone to imaging issues than planar magnetic headphones in general, but they also deliver less punch in the low end than their planar-driven cousins.
+If you're a die-hard EDM fan who simply must feel the rumble and thump of a kick drum, consider the planar-driven HiFiMan Arya Stealth Magnet Version.
+However, the HiFiMan headphones are bulkier and less stable than the HD 800 S.

 See our review